kevalmorabia97/pyTweetCleaner/README.md

 **Data Removed and Kept:**
 ```
-REMOVE:        TWEETS THAT HAVE in_reply_to_status_id !=null i.e. COMMENTS ON SOMEONE ELSE'S TWEETS
+REMOVE:        TWEETS THAT HAVE in_reply_to_status_id != null i.e. COMMENTS ON SOMEONE ELSE'S TWEETS
                TWEETS THAT HAVE lang != en i.e. NOT IN ENGLISH LANGUAGE
                DATA ABOUT DELETED TWEETS
                NON-ASCII CHARACTERS FROM text
                HYPERLINKS FROM text
-               STOPWORDS from text
+               STOPWORDS FROM text

 KEEP:          created_at
                id